 Fees are charged for repairing or replacing damaged, lost, and unreturned items.
-If an item is damaged beyond repair or is lost or not returned, the patron will be charged the cost of replacing the item.
+If an item is damaged beyond repair, lost, or not returned, the patron will be charged the cost of replacing the item.
+If a patron claims an item has been returned, Library staff will search for the item.
+If the item is not found, staff will follow the established Winnefox procedure, which may include billing the patron for the cost of the item.
 The original list price will be charged whenever possible.
-When the original price is not known, the replacement fee is determined by the Winnefox Library System default price.
+When the original price is unknown, the replacement fee is determined by the Winnefox Library System's default price.
 Refunds are not given when the damaged or lost item has been paid for.

 Library accounts will be suspended when accumulated fees and charges reach \$25.00.
 Accounts will be reinstated when the charges are resolved, or the balance drops below \$25.00.
-05.19.21/03.20.2023